iamsunghoonlee/StanfordAlgo/Chapter3/3-1 Job Scheduling, Prim MST.md

 **3-1 Prim MST.txt**

-This file describes an undirected graph with integer edge costs.
+This file describes an **undirected graph** with integer edge costs.
 It has the format [number_of_nodes] [number_of_edges] [one_node_of_edge_l] [other_node_of_edge_l] [edge_l_cost] [one_node_of_edge_2] [other_node_of_edge_2] [edge_2_cost]
 ...

 For example, the third line of the file is "2 3 -8874'; indicating that there is an edge connecting vertex #2 and vertex #3 that has cost -8874.
 You should NOT assume that edge costs are positive, nor should you assume that they are distinct.
 Your task is to run Prim's minimum spanning tree algorithm on this graph.
-You should report the overall cost of a minimum spanning t ree --- an integer, which may or may not be negative --- in the box below.
+You should report the **overall cost** of a minimum spanning tree --- an integer, which may or may not be negative --- in the box below.

 IMPLEMENTATION NOTES: This graph is small enough that the straightforward O(mn) time implementation of Prim's algorithm should work fine.